-The title makes this sound like a generic podcast for freelancers, but that’s not the case.
-Instead, this podcast is targeted at people in steady jobs who are doing a bit of freelancing on the side, and are nervous about transitioning to full-time freelance.
-Host RJ McCollam sets out to help, by “giving real world advice and information that can be acted on immediately”.
+The title makes this sound like a general podcast for freelancers, but that’s not the case.
+It's actually for people in steady jobs who are doing a bit of freelancing on the side and are nervous about transitioning to full-time freelance.
+Host RJ McCollam sets out to help, by “giving real-world advice and information that can be acted on immediately”.

 Need some inspiration or added motivation?
 Freelance Lift is a series of short, to the point podcasts featuring advice and guidance from former freelancers who’ve made the transition to the top level of earning.
 Past interviewees have included Amy Hoy, Brant Cooper and Paul Jarvis.

 In the popular imagination, people who go it alone in life are outspoken, confident extroverts.
 But it’s also possible for introverts to carve out successful freelance careers, and many do.
 Launched in 2010 and hosted by author, speaker and professional coach Beth Buelow, this podcast talks about business and life from an introvert perspective, through interviews and discussions.

 The Accidental Creative is a podcast, website and book from Todd Henry focusing on techniques for creative thinking, leadership skills, and positioning yourself.
 Be 'prolific, brilliant and healthy' is his mantra, and while this is not a podcast about freelancing per se, pretty much all the advice on offer will resonate with the average creative freelancer.